 v37.
 Although admonition and moral discrimination are necessary tools for those in authority in an evil world, God's law of love calls for non judgemental generosity.
 If God prefers to act mercifully, then so should we; to act otherwise is to invite his condemnation.
 To invite God to condemn another person is to invite a similar condemnation on our own failings, and who can claim to be free of sin?

 v38.
-This saying of Jesus, or more correctly these two sayings, underline the notion that God will deal with us as we choose to deal with others.
-As such, the sayings draw out the obvious consequence of God's demand for "unreasonable compassion", we are not "merciful, just as our Father is merciful" and therefore we are in dire need of his mercy.
+This saying of Jesus underlines the notion that God will deal with us as we choose to deal with others.
+As such, the saying draws out the obvious consequence of God's demand for "unreasonable compassion".
+In truth, we are not "merciful, just as our Father is merciful" and therefore we are in dire need of his mercy.

-In these exhortations from Jesus' sermon on the plain we can again observe the two functions of the law, namely, to lead us to Christ and to give direction in our Christian life.
+In these exhortations from Jesus' Great Sermon we can again observe the two functions of the law, namely, to lead us to Christ and to give direction in our Christian life.

 The law serves to remind us of our own unworthiness.
 In reality, we can't love as Christ demands.
+If gaining God's forgiveness depends on our ability to forgive others, then we are in trouble.
 With our sin before us we are reminded that our standing before God is not dependent on our own limited obedience, but on Christ's perfect obedience.
+The best we can do is seek out the Nazarene and find mercy in the one whose capacity to forgive is unbounded.

 1. Who is our enemy?